mikeleo03/Markdown-Editor/README.md

 ### `npm run dev`

-Ths runs the app in the development mode.<br />
+Ths runs the app in the development mode.
-Open [localhost:5173/markdown-editor](localhost:5173/markdown-editor) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-You can also run the project from the web link provided using github pages environment.

 ## Screenshots
 ![demo](img/screenshot.PNG)